yjg30737/python-file-shuffle/README.md

 ![image](https://user-images.githubusercontent.com/55078043/146478690-93741aba-c794-4315-9a7b-d8acf7c62a3b.png)

-You can clearly see that files' name were modified. by the way, original files are remained in src directory also.
+You can clearly see that files' name were modified.

+By the way, original files are remained in src directory also.